arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 provided that the number of DBServers in the cluster dumped from is identical to the number of DBServers in the to-be-restored-to cluster.

-To modify the number of shards or the replication factor for all or just some collections, *arangorestore* provides the options `--number-of-shards` and `--replication-factor`.
+To modify the number of _shards_ or the _replication factor_ for all or just some collections, *arangorestore*, starting from v3.3.22 and v3.4.2,  provides the options `--number-of-shards` and `--replication-factor`.
 These options can be specified multiple times as well, in order to override the settings for dedicated collections, e.g.